 Accuracy issues for temperature/humidity sensors

 A detailed discussion of accuracy specifications for the combined temp/hum sensors used in the Davis stations will be found within the sensor topic.
-But there are three specific questions about temp/hum accuracy and resolution that regularly get asked:
+But there are four specific questions about temp/hum accuracy and resolution that regularly get asked:

 Troubleshooting faulty T/H readings